-When a Message Storage Client needs to remove a stored message object, a file transfer history object, a group state object or a stored standalone Media Object, the Message Storage Client SHALL send to the Message Storage Server a STORE request as defined in [RFC3501] with the UID pointing to the stored object to update the flag list associated with the object's data and setting the "\Deleted" flag.
+When a Message Storage Client needs to remove a stored message object, a file transfer history object, a Group State Object or a stored standalone Media Object, the Message Storage Client SHALL send to the Message Storage Server a STORE request as defined in [RFC3501] with the UID pointing to the stored object to update the flag list associated with the object's data and setting the "\Deleted" flag.
 The Message Storage Client SHALL NOT remove a stored session info object unless it is done in the context of the entire session history folder itself being (re)moved.

 After setting the "\Deleted" flag, the Message Storage Client SHALL send to the Message Storage Server an EXPUNGE request as defined in [RFC3501] in order to permanently remove the message(s) that have been identified for removal from the list of objects with the "\Deleted" flag set.
+All associated IMDNs SHALL also be deleted along with the message object or the file transfer history object.